How Much Does a Render Farm Cost in 2026? Pricing Models, Per-Frame Math, and When to Go Cloud

 Advantages: Maximum flexibility, potential savings at massive scale.
 Watch out for: Hidden costs (licenses, egress, management time) that can double or triple the apparent hourly rate.

 Abstract pricing models are hard to evaluate.
-Here are three real-world scenarios based on jobs we process regularly on our farm.
+Here are five real-world scenarios based on jobs we process regularly on our farm.

 Scenario 1: Archviz Still Image — V-Ray CPU